alicja-ogonowska/devfest-firebase-extensions/README.md

 A simple Flutter app demonstrating the usage of Firebase Extensions, specifically the [Transcribe Speech to Text](https://extensions.dev/extensions/googlecloud/speech-to-text) by Google Cloud.
 The app supports Android and iOS.

 It was build using Flutter 3.22.3.
+The app was presented during DevFest Warsaw 2024.
+You can check the slides [here](https://docs.google.com/presentation/d/15_aWTywonSoweg8zXwm3QaD-utFvyV_i9CmgFX42mek/edit?usp=sharing).

 Users can take or import photos from their devices and record a voice note.
 These are saved to Firebase Storage, and the Speech-to-Text extension transcribes the voice recordings and saves the transcriptions to Firestore.
 The app displays the transcriptions next to the corresponding images.